dolph/dictionary/README.md

     $ cat enable1.txt | wc -l
     172819

-The included dictionary file, `popular.txt`, is then compiled from [Wiktionary's word frequency lists], which are based on over 29 million words from English TV and movie scripts.
+`popular.txt` represents the common subset of words found in both `enable1.txt` and [Wiktionary's word frequency lists], which are in turn compiled by statistically analyzing a sample of 29 million words used in English TV and movie scripts.

+    $ cat popular.txt | wc -l
+    25322

+These are 25,322 words that everyone should be familiar with.

 [The words in the mental cupboard]: http://news.bbc.co.uk/2/hi/uk_news/magazine/8013859.stm
 [Words with Friends]: http://www.wordswithfriends.com/